CosmeValera/CosmeValera.github.io/content/blog/2024-09-01-shared-styles-monorepo.md

 In large-scale projects maintaining consistent styles across multiple applications is crucial.
 Here are two key approaches for managing shared styles:

-1. 📦 Creating a shared styles library as an <b>npm package</b>.
+1. 📦 Creating a shared styles library as a <b>npm package</b>.
 2. 🔗 Directly importing styles from <b>a centralized directory</b> within the monorepo.

 ---

 <h4><b>📦 1.
 Creating a Styles Library with npm</b></h4>

-<b>Overview:</b> This approach involves creating a dedicated styles library that is published as an npm package.
+<b>Overview:</b> This approach involves creating a dedicated styles library that is published as a npm package.
 The styles can then be imported into any project that needs them.

 <b>Implementation:</b> For example, if you're working with custom theme styles for PrimeReact, you can create your styles in a library and export them using an `index.js` file like this: